 Drug crimes receive some of the most severe criminal sanctions in our legal system.
-Based on federal surveys and by definition of state and federal law, more than 50% of all high school seniors are drug criminals who should be imprisoned. this a realistic Is or approach to controlling appropriate juvenile drug use?
+Based on federal surveys of adolescent drug use and by definition of state and federal law, more than 50% of all high school seniors are drug criminals who should be imprisoned.
+Is this a realistic or appropriate approach to controlling juvenile drug use?
 If not, then why should only some be arrested?
-How do
+How do we determine who gets prison sentences and who does not?

 The current model of youth drug control essentially relies on the random chance of arrest, coupled with an increasing use of locker searches, drug-sniffing dogs, and "just say no" television ads to reduce adolescent drug use.
 These are unsophisticated approaches to youth drug use that are not based on strategies proven to work.
-The evidence shows that these strategies have not decreased the availability of drugs for school-aged kids, nor has it deterred their use of drugs.